 6. It is best to give vaccines on time

 We get it, you’ve got your hands full with a newborn and think you’ll just put off their vaccines for a while.
-Or perhaps you’ve done the first couple and now they’re older, don’t think they need them anymore.
+Or perhaps you’ve done the first couple and now they’re older, you don’t think they need any more.
 Wrong.
-For the best protection all children need to receive their vaccinations on time, otherwise they remain at risk of infection.
+For the best protection, all children need to receive their vaccinations on time, otherwise they remain at risk of infection.

 7. Australia still needs higher immunisation numbers

 Although 93.5 percent of all five-year-old children are vaccinated, in some areas the numbers are much lower.
 Some people can’t be vaccinated due to their age or other medical conditions.
 In places with high levels of immunisation, any infection introduced into the community cannot spread easily from person to person, so these unvaccinated people get some protection.
 This is called ‘herd’ or community immunity.
 If not many people are vaccinated, disease can spread more easily.

 This post was originally published on 31 August 2017